 How to avoid that leaking sensation

-Pelvic floor exercises were the brainchild of a Dr. Kegel, back in 1948.
+Pelvic floor exercises were the brainchild of Dr. Kegel, back in 1948.
 Known as Kegels, it is the practice of contracting and relaxing your pelvic floor muscles.

 Exercising the muscles correctly will make them stronger and improve bladder control.